ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst

 .. note::

-	This method assumes random mixing of the population UW population and assumes homogeneous transmission probability across all demographic groups.
+	This method assumes random mixing of the UW population (except for as determined by the :math:`\alpha` parameter) and assumes homogeneous transmission probability across all demographic groups within the UW population.

 Mortality
 ^^^^^^^^^